kanderek/minesweeper/README.md

 - New game (easy 8x8 with 10 mines, medium 16x16 with 40 mines, hard 30x16 with 99 mines)
 - Validation of game (Win/Lose Notification)
 - Cheat/Hint (shows mines to player for approx. 2 seconds if requested)
+- Add flags using shift-click on field inputs

 ## Structure of Application